-The terms of reference of the HTA will be reviewed by the EAG at its first meeting.
-Draft chapters on the description of the technology, epidemiology and burden of disease, and overview of reviews of clinical effectiveness and safety were circulated to the EAG and will also be discussed at that meeting.
-Considerations regarding the other domains of the HTA will be discussed at the second/third meeting of the group.
-Draft versions of the completed report will be circulated for review by the EAG and amended as appropriate before a final draft report is prepared for public consultation.
-After the public consultation, a final draft version of the report will be circulated for review by the EAG.
-The report will be submitted to the Board of HIQA for approval.
-Following its approval, the completed assessment will be submitted to the Minister for Health and the Department of Health as advice and published on the HIQA website.
+The terms of reference of the HTA were reviewed by the EAG at its first meeting.
+Draft chapters on the description of the technology, epidemiology and burden of disease, and overview of reviews of clinical effectiveness and safety were circulated to the EAG and were discussed at the first meeting.
+Considerations regarding the other domains of the HTA were discussed at the second meeting of the group.
+Draft versions of the completed report were circulated for review by the EAG and amended as appropriate before a final draft report was prepared for public consultation.
+After the public consultation, a final draft version of the report was circulated for review by the EAG.
+The final report was approved by the Board of HIQA in July 2023and was then submitted to the Minister for Health and the HSE as advice and published on HIQA's website.

-2 Description of the Technology
+2 Description of the technology

 - Varicella is a common, highly infectious, but vaccine-preventable, disease caused by the varicella zoster virus.
-Approximately 96% of those who are exposed to the VZV and are not immune, through prior infection or vaccination, will develop the disease. - Varicella mainly affects children and the annual incidence in EU/EEA countries typically approximates the annual birth cohort; the total number of births in Ireland in 2021 was approximately 58,500. - Four vaccines are licensed and marketed in Europe to prevent primary VZV infection, of which one is currently marketed for use in Ireland; the monovalent vaccines Varivax® (marketed in Ireland) and Varilrix® and the quadrivalent measles-mumps-rubella-varicella (MMRV) vaccines, ProQuad® and Priorix-Tetra®.
-The vaccines differ in terms of recommended dosing intervals, interchangeability and co-administration with other vaccines. - The USA was the first country to license the monovalent vaccine for universal routine vaccination of persons aged at least 12 months in 1995, while Germany was the first country in Europe to recommend nationwide universal childhood varicella vaccination in 2004.
-Approval for the quadrivalent MMRV vaccine was granted in 2005 in the USA and in 2006 in Europe. - Since the mid-1990s, the number of countries that have introduced funded universal childhood varicella vaccination programmes has grown and currently includes nine EU/EEA countries as well as Australia, Canada and New Zealand among others. - Established varicella vaccination programmes are heterogeneous and differ according to the recommended dosing schedule, type of vaccine(s) recommended, age at which the first dose is recommended and the interval between doses where a two-dose schedule is in place.
+Approximately 96% of those exposed to VZV and who are not immune, through prior infection or vaccination, will develop the disease. - Varicella mainly affects children and the annual incidence in EU/EEA countries typically approximates the annual birth cohort; the total number of births in Ireland in 2021 was approximately 58,500. - Currently there are four vaccines authorised for vaccination against varicella in Europe: the monovalent vaccines VARIVAX® and Varilrix®, and the quadrivalent measles-mumps-rubella-varicella (MMRV) vaccines, ProQuad® and Priorix-Tetra®.
+The vaccines differ in terms of recommended dosing intervals, interchangeability and the potential for co-administration with other vaccines. - The USA was the first country to license the monovalent vaccine for universal routine vaccination of persons aged at least 12 months in 1995, while Germany was the first country in Europe to recommend nationwide universal childhood varicella vaccination in 2004.
+Approval for the quadrivalent MMRV vaccine was granted in 2005 in the USA and in 2006 in Europe. - Since the mid-1990s, the number of countries that have introduced funded universal childhood varicella vaccination programmes has grown and currently includes nine EU/EEA countries as well as Australia, Canada and New Zealand among others. - Established varicella vaccination programmes are diverse and differ according to the recommended dosing schedule, type of vaccine(s) recommended, age at which the first dose is recommended and the interval between doses where a two-dose schedule is in place.

-The purpose of this chapter is to describe the four varicella vaccines licensed in Europe that serve as the primary prevention tool to prevent varicella zoster virus (VZV) infection causing varicella and its sequelae.
+The purpose of this chapter is to describe the four varicella vaccines authorised in Europe that serve as the primary prevention tool to prevent varicella zoster virus (VZV) infection causing varicella and its sequelae.
 This chapter also provides background on VZV's potential as a pathogen and the resulting disease, which will be explored in greater detail in chapter 3.
 A description of childhood varicella immunisation programmes currently in place in Europe and a select number of other countries is provided.
 Lastly, the current childhood immunisation schedule in Ireland is described.